 Going forward, it will be necessary to further understand the individual questions behind the key themes.
 This will ensure that targeted actions are identified and progressed and ensure appropriate actions to address the needs of specific staff groups are also covered.
 It is considered that Local Management Teams who understand the local context will be the most effective method of influencing these actions.
-The Trust has therefore commissioned Picker to provide assistance by providing thematic responses to each of the 55 localities.
+The intention is to provide thematic responses to each of the 55 localities.
 This will provide further understanding and detail which will inform local plans.